fearnleymartin/twitter-sentiment-analysis/fasttext/fasttext_readme.md

 Run this file to generate tokenised tweet files.
 Make sure correct lines are commented/decommented to run on correct files.

 ## fasttext formatting
-In file fasttext/fasttext.py
+In file fasttext/fasttext_formatting.py
-Adds labels in correct format for fasttext
+Adds labels in correct format for fasttext and combines pos/neg into single file

-Run to generate input file for fasttext.
-Again make sure correct lines are commented/decommented.
-For preprocessing, you only want to decomment preprocess lines, make sure post processing lines are commented.
+Make sure to specify correct input/output filepaths

 # Fasttext
 To run fasttext: enter fasttext directory